haskell/alex/README.md

 - <https://hackage.haskell.org/package/alex>

-Alex is covered by a BSD-Style licence; see the licence file in the `doc` directory for details.
+For information on copying and distributing this program, see the file LICENSE in this directory.

 The sources are in the `src` directory and the documentation in the `doc` directory; various  examples are in the `examples` subdirectory.